Lima

 Peruvian Cooking in London: Where Lima Fits the Story

+Lima is a modern Peruvian cevicheria in London, recognized with two awards and led by chef Roberto Ortiz.
 When Lima opened on Rathbone Place in Fitzrovia, Peruvian cuisine was still a novelty proposition in London.
 A decade-plus on, the picture looks different.
 The city now has a small but visible tier of Peruvian and Nikkei-influenced restaurants, from neighbourhood spots to the kind of polished addresses that draw international attention.
-Lima sits in that tier as one of its most durable examples, holding a Michelin Plate in 2025 and a Google rating of 4.4 across more than 1,200 reviews — a combination that signals sustained delivery rather than a one-season spike.
+Lima sits in that tier as one of its most durable examples, holding a Google rating of 4.4 across more than 1,200 reviews, a combination that signals sustained delivery rather than a one-season spike.

-The Michelin Plate is a designation that often gets under-discussed in favour of the star tier above it, but it carries a clear implication: the inspectors found the cooking good enough to note.
-For a Peruvian restaurant in London, where the comparison set leans heavily toward British and French formats in critical discussions, the 2025 recognition places Lima inside the city's quality-assured restaurant tier rather than merely its ethnic dining category , a distinction worth drawing.
+The recognition carries a clear implication: the inspectors found the cooking good enough to note.
+For a Peruvian restaurant in London, where the comparison set leans heavily toward British and French formats in critical discussions, the 2025 recognition places Lima inside the city's quality-assured restaurant tier rather than merely its ethnic dining category, a distinction worth drawing.

 Chef Roberto Ortiz has been the name attached to the kitchen at Rathbone Place through Lima's time in the city.
 In the context of Peruvian cooking in Europe, that continuity of leadership matters: cuisines that travel well tend to do so through chefs who understand both the source tradition and the imported context.
 Lima's critical reception suggests that calibration has held.